 To build credit, though, you want to make your payments on time.
 Use the secured credit card to buy things you would have paid cash for and then pay the balance in full to show good financial habits.

 When is the last time you checked your credit report?
 Just going over it and requesting errors to be fixed can improve your credit score.

 Of course, this requires effort on your part as you must pull your credit report (you can get a free copy here) and then write to the credit bureau and creditor letting them know of the mistake.

 Include proof of the errors so the credit bureau can fix the error as quickly as possible.
 However, this is often a hassle, which is why we recommend you partner with one of the best credit repair companies or consider using credit repair software.

-Wrapping Up: Top 3 Tradeline Companies
+Bottom Line: Top 3 Tradeline Companies

 If your credit score needs a quick boost, buying a tradeline may be helpful, but don’t rely on it.
 Try exhausting the other options first and see how your credit score reacts.